-We currently repurchase shares under a normal course issuer bid (NCIB).
-Under our NCIB, we may repurchase up to 30 million common shares between May 28, 2014 and May 27, 2015 in open market transactions on the TSX, the New York Stock Exchange (NYSE) and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX.
-We intend to renew our NCIB in May 2015 for an additional 12 month period.
+Under the renewed NCIB, we may repurchase up to 30 million common shares between May 28, 2015 and May 27, 2016 in open market transactions on the Toronto Stock Exchange (TSX), the New York Stock Exchange (NYSE) and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law, including private agreement purchases pursuant to three issuer bid exemption orders granted in August 2015 by the Ontario Securities Commission permitting us to make private agreement purchases for up to 10 million shares under our NCIB.
+In the third quarter of 2015, we privately repurchased approximately 7 million common shares at a discount to the then-prevailing market price.